Your baby loves following your cues.

 Sing songs and nursery rhymes with your baby.
 It's a fun way to repeat words and use actions with words.

-Snuggle up and share a picture book together.
-Allow your baby to hold the book.
-Notice what your baby is interested in and talk about that for example, “You see the monkey!”
+Look at a picture book together.
+Let your baby hold the book and talk about the pictures that interest them.
+For example, “You see the monkey!”

 Play on the floor

 Your baby can learn so much language through playing with you.
-At this stage, your baby might enjoy touching or holding little toys with different feels, like soft blocks or a rattle.
+At this stage, they might enjoy touching or holding toys with different feels, like soft blocks, cloth or a rattle.

 Pace your play to suit your baby.
-You can repeat lots of new words, for example “shake shake” or “the ball feels squishy!”
+You can repeat lots of new words, for example “shake shake”.

-Social games like “Peek-a-boo” are a lot of fun and a great way to encourage your baby’s communication and concentration.
+Social games like “peek-a-boo” or "pat a cake" encourage your baby’s communication and concentration.